diabolele/diabolele/README.md

 - 💞️ I’m looking to collaborate on software or Ai art
 - 📫 How to reach me diabolele@gmail.com
 - 😄 Pronouns: He/HIm
-- ⚡ Fun fact: Usually considered a Pyromaniac
+- ⚡ Fun fact: Usually considered a Piromaniac
--

 <!---
 diabolele/diabolele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.